zvdo00/zvdo00.github.io/adblocking.md

 ## Blocking ads in websites

 The best adblocker currently is [uBlock Origin](https://ublockorigin.com/).
 Works pretty much flawlessly, even in YouTube.
 The only website I still see ads with uBlock Origin installed is Twitch.
+Also works for Firefox Mobile on Android.

 uBlock Origin is not availiable for Google Chrome, as of March 3rd, 2025, due to [Manifest v3](https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3), Google's latest attempt at "improving the privacy, security and performance" of extensions.

 Because of that,  I would advise you to at least try the [Firefox](https://www.mozilla.org/firefox/new/) browser, or any fork of Firefox.

 As an alternative for those who want to stay on Chromium based browsers, [Brave](https://brave.com) blocks pretty much all ads too, and there's no need to install any adblockers on Brave, since it blocks ads by default.
+Brave also works in iOS devices, since it doesn't need an extension to block ads.

 ## Blocking ads in YouTube mobile app